vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 sambamba index -t $THREADS sample.reference.filtered.nodup.masked.bam
 ```

 Only positive selections may be performed with this command.
 To remove regions listed in a blacklist bed file, an inverse of that bed file must be generated first.
-Using bedtools substract, the inversion can be made in reference to a .bed of the whole reference genome:
+Using bedtools substract, the inversion can be made in reference to a `BED` of the whole reference genome:

 ```shell
 bedtools subtract -a reference_genome.bed -b blacklist.bed > selection.bed